Clonroche: History

-Cloughbawn Parish
+Cloughbawn parish

-Clonroche is located in the Roman Catholic (R.C.) parish of Cloughbawn, in the Roman Catholic Diocese of Ferns.
-Cloughbawn R.C.
-Parish church is located at the edge of the village of Clonroche.
-Poulpeasty, 5 km away, is also in the R.C. parish of Cloughbawn, and has its own R.C. church and curate.
+Clonroche is located in the Roman Catholic (RC) parish of Cloughbawn, in the Roman Catholic Diocese of Ferns.
+Cloughbawn RC Parish church is located at the edge of the village of Clonroche.
+Poulpeasty, 5 km away, is also in the RC parish of Cloughbawn, and has its own church and curate.

 Cloughbawn in Irish means "the white rock" and the village is situated at the foot of the Blackstairs Mountains.
-The village is close to surrounding townlands, including Poulpeasty, Kilegney, Chapel, Castleboro, Ballyboro, Rathturtin, Tominearly, Meelgarrow, Raheen, and Rathfardon, which stretches to the borders of Adamstown and Rathnure parishes.
+Surrounding townlands include Poulpeasty, Kilegney, Chapel, Castleboro, Ballyboro, Rathturtin, Tominearly, Meelgarrow, Raheen and Rathfardon, which stretches to the borders of Adamstown and Rathnure parishes.